Kristina01111000/4Einstitute/README.md

 - make sure to update the themes every couple months

-- he keeps messing up the resources page, check it every month or so
+- he keeps messing up the resources page, check it every month or so, also need to update the astra theme